dainst/civers-prototype/README.md

 Note that the generated artifacts, screenshots and html files of archived sites, can be found in the `archive` folder in the root directory of this project.

-Note also that apart from the three user interfaces mentioned there exist multiple backend service **APIs**.
-The *DOI Registrar* has an API, the *Citator* has one API to request archival of arbitrary websites and one API which provides the *Widget*.
-Finally the **Scraper** itself provides an API which makes the scraping code directly accessible (omitting DOI generation).

 For an architectural overview consult the [technical documentation](./docs/README_TECHNICAL.md).